-• Example 4
+Example 4

-If AI was permitted to be used in your assessment, but you have chosen not to use it, the following disclosure is recommended.
+If the use of AI tool(s) was permitted in your assessment, but you have chosen not to use it, the following disclosure is recommended.

-No content generated by generative AI technologies has been used in this assessment.
+No content generated by AI tools has been used in this assessment.

 3.2 In-text Citations for Generative AI tools and Reference Lists